rot256/git-ring/README.md

 # Git-Ring; Easy SSH Ring Signatures

-Cryptographically proving that you belong to a group of Git(hub/lab) users has never been easier.
+Anonymously proving that you belong to a group of Github users has never been easier.

 **Disclaimer:** I take no responsibility for the correctness/security/completeness of this software: the software has not undergone a security audit and should currently be considered in an alpha state.